Uninstall the old OpenVPN-GUI 1.0.3 if it's already installed in %PROGRAMFILES%\OpenVPN\ (...bin\openvpn-gui-1.0.3.exe and ...driver\tap0901.sys)

 For users with a Windows Limited / Restricted or Power User account

 Right-click on the notification area icon and choose Connect | Disconnect | Reconnect.
 If you've connected successfully you should see at the end of the log file 'initialization sequence completed'.

-Copy the .p12 file (i.e. firewall-udp-1194-<pfSense username>.p12) somewhere that you are happy for it to remain, either on the PC hard drive or on a flash drive.
+Copy these files somewhere that you are happy for them to remain, either on the PC's internal drive, or on a USB flash drive.

-Name: the name of the target you will VPN into
+Name: give it any name you like to indicate the name of the network you will VPN into

 Type: Password with Certificates (TLS)